BEYOND MEDS — ALTERNATIVES TO PSYCHIATRY — A RESOURCE

 The blog and the content has evolved over time.
 The archives reflect that.

 For an introduction to the scope of this site in general there is a drop-down menu at the top of the page.
 I continue to work on presenting the archives for easy access.
-There are well over 3,500 posts on the blog now, many of which remain topical.
+There are well over 4,000 posts on the blog now, many of which remain topical.
 It’s an ongoing job so the navigation menu is always under construction.
-Visiting often and checking for additions to it make sense.
+Visiting often to check for additions.

 This is a new article I highly recommend be read as an introduction to this blog: Stop taking your meds, right now… (NOT!)

-Brief note to my readers — why I’m not available for correspondence.
+A personal note to my readers — why I’m not available for correspondence..

 The archives of this blog now span close to five years.
 They are a record of a time in my life when I was learning and transforming at a rate unlike any other time in my life.
 I say this as a way of disclaimer.
 In the earlier years of this blog I am processing shock and dismay.
 In the early years I am undisputedly angry.
 I have worked out much of that and see things in a much less judgmental manner now.
 This continues to evolve.
 I sometimes want to take down old posts because they no longer convey how I feel, but I realize that they may still be helpful to people who are going through something similar now.
 The journey got me to where I am today, it’s just odd to have some of it in writing here for all to see.